 This information is reliable because it comes right from the manufacturer’s website – here.

 Should I charge my Sonicare every night?

-While there is no harm in leaving your Sonicare toothbrush on a charging station in between uses, you do not have to charge it every night to enjoy optimal performance.
+There is no harm in leaving your Sonicare toothbrush on a charging station in between uses.
+Still, you do not have to charge it every night to enjoy optimal performance.